Greg-Mukuria/crucial-voyage-docs/data/Current Build/initial.md

             - /api/v2/for-organizations/review-trip/trip-iD

     ## Update a trip
-        For updating the trips a user has created, the enpoints will be
+        For updating the trips a user has created, the endpoints will be
         - The api endpoints will look like this
             - /api/v2/solo-travel/change-trip/trip-iD
             - /api/v2/family-pack/change-trip/trip-iD
             - /api/v2/for-organizations/change-trip/trip-iD

     ## Payments and Billing
-        For updating the trips payments a user has created, the enpoints will be
+        For updating the payments of the trip a user has created, the endpoints will be
         - The api endpoints will look like this
             - /api/v2/solo-travel/LandedPayments/paymentId
             - /api/v2/family-pack/LandedPayments/paymentId
             - /api/v2/for-organizations/LandedPayments/paymentId

     ## Maps, Logistics and Services
-        Maps used in the project are dynamic in version 1 but implementation of a GoogleMaps or AppleMaps api For simulation purposes this elements will not be publicly available
+        Maps used in the project are dynamic in version 1 but the implementation of a GoogleMaps or AppleMaps API For simulation purposes, these elements will not be publicly available
         - The api endpoints will look like this

             - /api/v2/solo-travel/mapId/experienceID
             - /api/v2/family-pack/mapId/experienceID
             - /api/v2/for-organizations/mapId/experienceID

-    - Trips include in-bound, outbound and domestic trips.
+    - Trips include inbound, outbound, and domestic trips.

     ## Outbound Trips
-    Outbound trips will be categorized on its own for simplicity sake.
-These will include world-wide places of travel.
+    Outbound trips will be categorized on its own for simplicity's sake.
+These will include worldwide places of travel.

     ## Domestic Trips
-    Domestic trips will be categorized on its own for simplicity sake.
+    Domestic trips will be categorized on its own for simplicity's sake.
 These will include domestic places of travel.

     Protected Routes will be present.
 These routes will be poised for super administrative access.
-    Of course master passwords will conveyed.
+    Of course, master passwords will be conveyed.